 The risks from alcohol are so serious that doctors usually advise people with drinking problems to abstain from alcohol for six months before beginning treatment.

 Some people find it easy to stop drinking alcohol.
 But others, especially alcoholics, find it very difficult.
-One out of every 12 Americans -- 17.6 million in all -- suffers from alcoholism or alcohol abuse, according to the National Institute on Alcohol Abuse and Alcoholism.
+Nearly 15 Americans suffer from from alcoholism or alcohol abuse, according to the National Institute on Alcohol Abuse and Alcoholism.
 For some people, a diagnosis of hepatitis C is the wake-up call that motivates them to make healthy lifestyle changes.
 But the added stress of having a potentially serious illness like hepatitis C can also make it harder for others to take control of their lives and stop drinking.

 Taking the step